Soneso/SwiftBasicPay/tutorial/authentication.md

 To register the user, the service requires the user's signing keypair and pin. `SigningKeyPair` is a class provided by the wallet sdk, that holds the user's Stellar address and their secret key.
 By using this class, we can make sure that the secret key and user address are valid and match together.

 The user data is stored in the secure storage, whereby the secret key is encrypted with the user's pin.
-See [secure data storage](secure_data_storage.md).
+See [`secure data storage`](secure_data_storage.md).
 By encrypting the secret key with the pin, we can ensure that only the user themselves have access to it by entering their pin code.
 The pin code is not saved by the app.

 After the secret key has been securely stored, we assign the user's Stellar address to the `signedInUserAddress` variable.
 This means that the user is logged in immediately after registering and the status of our service is `signed in`.